 Grief is the most common feeling experienced by anyone affected by death.
 It is normal after a loved one’s death.

 Grief is a very personal process and there is no right way to do it.
-It can be a long and difficult process full of ups and downs, relapses, confusion, and changing hopes for the future.
-Your family and friends will also be grieving about what you are going through and the loss of someone who is their loved as well.
+Grief can be a long and difficult process full of ups and downs, relapses, confusion, and changing hopes for the future.
+Your family and friends will also be grieving about what you are going through and the loss of someone who is their loved one as well.

 The well known Kübler-Ross model “Stages of Grief” is a good guide of how feelings and emotions can be mixed together and change over time.
 Originally, there were five stages of grief observed, but the model has since been updated to include a total of seven stages.

 Many grieving people will go through all of these stages, but not everyone will.
 Each of us experiences the stages of grief in different orders, intensities, and lengths of time.
 Often the stages overlap and may even take place at the same time.
 Denial tends to come first and acceptance is typically the last stage.